JTatum95/JTatum95.github.io/README.md

 Welcome to my GitHub page.

 I am a flexible developer who loves to learn and create.
-I enjoy new challenges and problem solving.
+I am always seeking new challenges and ways to solve problems.
 I have done most of my software development work in C, Java, and Python.
 I also enjoy web development work in PHP, JavaScript, Ruby on Rails, and HTML/CSS with MySQL databases.